ecoologic/chessOO/README.md

 ## Development

-Keep guard up, write some spec and make it green.
+Keep guard up, write a spec and make it green.

 ```
 bin/guard